You can grow your own sprouts in small trays in your kitchen.

 SPROUTS IN ANY DISH

-You can use your fresh cultivars even sprouts in all dishes.
+You can use your freshly cultivated sprouts in all dishes – See SPROUTS IN ANY DISH >

-I find sprouts come their way best when you use them raw or luke warm in the food.
-I use them myself in everything from smoothies, juices, dips, salads, wraps, soups and warm dishes.
+I find sprouts most beautiful and tasty when you use them raw in a dish.
+I use them in everything from smoothies, juices, dips, salads, wraps, soups and warm dishes.
 I even enjoy lightly fried, spicy chickpea sprouts as a healthy snack.

-You can also leave sprouts as pure ornaments as the crown of your dish.
+You can also use sprouts as pure ornaments or decoration on your dish.

 Sprouts thrive by just letting them look after themselves.
-All they need is for you to rinse them morning and evening with clean tap water.
+All they need is for you to rinse them morning and evening with pure, clean and fresh drinking water.

 Growing sprouts in your own kitchen is easy.
-You only need organic sprout seeds, a sprout tray, clean water and daylight.
+You only need organic sprouting seeds, a sprouter, clean water and daylight.

-In addition, place the sprout tray somewhere in the kitchen where they get light but not direct sun.
-A north facing window is perfect.
-In winter, supplemented with the usual lighting in your kitchen, when you use the kitchen anyway.
+The best place for the sprouter is somewhere in the kitchen where they get a little light but not direct sun.
+During winter you can supplement with the artificial lighting in your kitchen, when you use the kitchen anyway.

+Your sprouts should be cultivated depending on their veriety.
 You grow some sprouts until they have just a short root.
-Others are cultivated until they unfold their first set of leaves.
+Others should be cultivated until they unfold their first set of leaves.
 Therefore, some sprouts mature faster than others.

 It is natural to wonder how sprouts can grow without soil or fertilizer.